cwi-dis/igor/doc/capabilities.md

 ### /data/plugindata/_pluginname_/au:capability

 Capabilities this plugin will carry when executing.
+Also available to the template pages and scripts for this plugin.

+## Shadow database

+The main igor database `.igor/database.xml` does not contain any secret information, so that access control secrets cannot be leaked accidentally through the REST interface.
+Therefore, all secret information is kept in a separate database `.igor/shadow.xml` which has in principle the same structure as the main database, but only contains secret information.

+In practice, the shadow database contains only the shared secret keys:

+### /data/au:access/au:sharedKeys

+Stores symmetric keys shared between Igor and a single external party.
+These keys are used to sign outgoing capabilities (and check incoming capabilities).
+Each key is stored in an `au:sharedKey` element with the following fields:

+* `iss` Issuer.
+* `aud` (optional) Audience.
+* `sub` (optional) Subject.
+* `externalKey` Symmteric key to use.

+Keys are looked up either by the combination of _iss_ and _aud_ (for outgoing keys) or _iss_ and _sub_ (for incoming keys).

+## Implementation details

+This section lists some of the ideas that came up when designing the capability structure.
+They may not be true anymore, but the text is kept here because it is not currently stored anywhere else.

-## Capability consistency checks
+### Capability consistency checks

 Capabilities need to be checked for consistency, and for adherence to the schema.

-The following checks are needed as a first order check, and ensure the base infrastructure for the schema is in place:
+The following checks are done as a first order check, and ensure the base infrastructure for the schema is in place:

 - `/data/au:access` exists.
 - `/data/au:access/au:defaultCapabilities` exists.